Get Featured in Media

 A busy street scene with many people walking and standing outside shops on a city sidewalk under overcast skies, capturing the everyday energy of neighborhoods where to stay in shanghai. -copyright-moving-jack.
 Com

-The downside: The main downside of this area is that the Bund and Nanjing Road are just very crowded.
-Not always, during the week before mid-afternoon, it can be more relaxed, but overall, it is crowded, and cafes close to the Bund will be more expensive.
+The downside: The downside of this area is that the Bund and Nanjing Road are just very crowded.
+Not always.
+During the week before mid-afternoon, it can be more relaxed, but overall, it is crowded, and cafes near the Bund will be more expensive.

 Crowded city street with many people walking, surrounded by tall buildings and colorful signs written in chinese characters—a lively scene perfect for exploring as you decide where to stay in shanghai. -copyright-moving-jack.
 Com